 Therefore, the Executive Order directed California state agencies to take near and long-term actions to address national port congestion and supply chain challenges.
 It also required agencies to develop longer term budget proposals that support port operations and goods movement.
 In January 2022, Governor Newsom proposed a \$2.3 billion supply chain resilience budget package, including one-time funding totaling \$1.2 billion for port and freight infrastructure.
+In late-June 2022, the California State Legislature enacted Governor Newsom's Port and Freight Infrastructure proposal through Senate Bill 198 (SB 198; Section 13 of Chapter 71, Statutes of 2022), which also provides policy direction for the California State Transportation Agency (CalSTA) to implement the Port and Freight Infrastructure Program.

-In late-June 2022, the California State Legislature enacted Governor Newsom's Port and Freight Infrastructure proposal through Senate Bill 198 (SB 198; Chapter 71, Statutes of 2022), which also provides policy direction for the California State Transportation Agency (CalSTA) to implement the Port and Freight Infrastructure Program.
 The goals, objectives, eligibility requirements, evaluation criteria and other aspects of these Port and Freight Infrastructure Program guidelines align with SB 198 and the Executive Order.

-Additionally, in April 2022, CalSTA hosted listening sessions in Southern California (cohosted by the Southern California Association of Governments), the Central Valley (cohosted by the Fresno Council of Governments) and Northern California (cohosted by Metropolitan Transportation Commission and the Port of Oakland) to seek input from U.S. Department of Transportation (U.S. DOT) leadership, port authorities, railroads, state and local government leaders as well as other transportation stakeholders in developing these guidelines.
-The guidelines were also developed in consultation with the California Department of Transportation (Caltrans).
+Additionally, in April 2022, CalSTA hosted listening sessions in Southern California, the Central Valley and Northern California to seek input from U.S. Department of Transportation (U.S. DOT) leadership, port authorities, railroads, state and local government leaders as well as other transportation stakeholders in developing draft guidelines.
+CalSTA published the draft Port and Freight Infrastructure Program guidelines in mid-July 2022.
+In August 2022 CalSTA held two workshops to receive input from ports, stakeholders and the public, and also received comments on the draft Port and Freight Infrastructure Program guidelines through late-August 2022.